Eidolon123/Notes/Assessment/345 report.md

 An IoT device is a device that collects contextual data using sensors to either action it or send it on to another connected device to perform an action (Hossain et al, 2015).

+IoT solutions provide a huge amount of convenience for the end user, making automation of mundane tasks in all sectors of life and work much easier.
+It is due to these easy to obtain results that IoT adoption has seen staggering growth in the last decade.
+As can be seen in Figure 1 below the number of IoT devices is predicted to out number non-IoT devices 3:1 in the year 2025.
+This growth will bring new innovation along with inevitable new security vulnerabilities and risks.

 ![](/Images/345-iot-graph.png)
 Figure 1.
 A graph of connected devices split between IoT and non-IoT devices from 2019-2025 (Lueth, 2020).

-IoT adoption has had staggering growth in the last decade as can be seen in Figure 1 above.
-The number of IoT devices is predicted to out number non-IoT devices 3:1 in the year 2025, something about security being important.........
-Many devices are ones we don't even have security standards for..........
-Devices such as AR/VR could carry their own vulns.....
-The more we know about IoT security now the better we can implement it in brand new ground breaking devices in the future......
+As we progress through the century niche technology such as augmented and virtual reality will continue to be developed and refined, eventually being integrated with the smart devices surrounding us now.
+Businesses that consider their IoT security in detail now will be able to carry over or modify their existing solutions for emerging tech.

 ## 2. Types of IoT